sjtrimble/angular/aio/content/tutorial/getting-started.md

 ## Routing

-Up until now, our application hasn't had any variable state or navigation.
-We'll now add the Angular router to our project that will allow us to show different components and data to the user based on where we are in the application.
+Up until now, your application hasn't had any variable state or navigation.
+The Angular router allows us to show different components and data to the user based on where we are in the application.

 In the loosest form, the router takes the state of the URL bar, and maps it into a set of components to render to the screen.
 By navigating around our application, the router swaps one set of components for another.

-To add the router to the application, import the RouterModule and supply a configuration.

-Next, decide where you want to render the current route by adding a `<router-outlet></router-outlet>`.

 #### Route Configuration